ionide/Fornax/README.md

 SomeGlobalValue: "Test global value"
 ```

-### Templates
+### Layouts

-Templates are F# script files representing different templates that can be used in the website.
+Layouts are F# script files representing different layouts that can be used in the website.
 They need to `#load` `siteModel.fsx` file, and `#r` `Fornax.Core.dll`.
-They need to define F# record called `Model` which defines additional settings passed to this particular template, and `generate` function of following signature: `SiteModel -> Model -> Post list -> string -> HtmlElement`. `SiteModel` is type representing global settings of webpage, `Model` is type representing settings for this template, `Post list` contains simplified information about all available posts in the blog (useful for navigation, creating tag cloud etc.) `string` is main content of post (already compiled to `html`).
+They need to define F# record called `Model` which defines additional settings passed to this particular layout, and `generate` function of following signature: `SiteModel -> Model -> Post list -> string -> HtmlElement`. `SiteModel` is type representing global settings of webpage, `Model` is type representing settings for this layout, `Post list` contains simplified information about all available posts in the blog (useful for navigation, creating tag cloud etc.) `string` is main content of post (already compiled to `html`).

-Templates are defined using DSL defined in `Html` module of `Fornax.Core`.
+Layouts are defined using DSL defined in `Html` module of `Fornax.Core`.

-All templates should be defined in `templates` folder.
+All layouts should be defined in `layouts` folder.

-Sample template:
+Sample layout:

 ```fsharp
 #r "../lib/Fornax.Core.dll"